The Vatican Tickets

 Audio guide

-• Visit the first church dedicated to the Virgin Mary, one of the world’s earliest Marian basilicas and one of Rome's four major papal basilicas.
+• Enjoy timed entry to the first church dedicated to the Virgin Mary, a revered Marian shrine and one of Rome's four major papal basilicas.

-• Admire stunning 5th-century mosaics on the nave and apse and visit the Holy Cradle relic, which is believed to be part of the manger where Jesus was born.
+• See beautiful 5th-century mosaics on the nave and apse and visit the Holy Cradle relic, believed to be part of the manger where Jesus was born.

-• Visit the first church dedicated to the Virgin Mary, one of the world’s earliest Marian basilicas and one of Rome's four major papal basilicas.
+• Enjoy timed entry to the first church dedicated to the Virgin Mary, a revered Marian shrine and one of Rome's four major papal basilicas.

-• Admire stunning 5th-century mosaics on the nave and apse and visit the Holy Cradle relic, which is believed to be part of the manger where Jesus was born.
+• See beautiful 5th-century mosaics on the nave and apse and visit the Holy Cradle relic, believed to be part of the manger where Jesus was born.

 Inclusions